shawnjohnjr/asuth-gecko-notes/dom/workers/CONCEPTS.md

 up-to-date.
 Example uses:
 * AddChildWorker/RemoveChildWorker contribute a maximum busy count of 1 as long as there are any child workers.
-* Each feature contributes a busy count of 1.
+* Each WorkerHolder contributes a busy count of 1.
 * The presence of an active timer contributes a busy count of 1.

+### Versus Holders ###

+Holders prevent the event loop from terminating.
+The busy count prevents the worker from getting garbage collected.
+(AKA getting canceled from the busy count going to 0.)

+Note that a Holder can also boost the busy count.
+(https://bugzilla.mozilla.org/show_bug.cgi?id=1362444 introduced the ability to have the holder NOT boost the busy count for cases where we want to respond to worker shutdown but not prevent it.
+This partially explains why things are a bit confused; a lot of things were previously conflated.)

+## Worker Shutdown / Termination ##

+ClearMainEventQueue drains the current event queue, running all pending events.
+They do not get canceled!

 ## Garbage Collection ##

-## Service Worker Network Retrieval, Storage ##

-Service Workers and their importScripts dependencies are stored into DOM Cache.
+Sorta sketchy.